Explaining Institutional Innovation: Case Studies from Latin America and East Asia

 Published: Social Science Research Council, 2010

 Citation: Explaining Institutional Innovation: Case Studies from Latin America and East Asia, ed.
-Richard F. Doner (New York: Social Science Research Council, 2010).
+Richard Doner (New York: Social Science Research Council, 2010).